 In those years, Altaf took his posters for social causes to the streets, and his paintings to the schools and Dalit colonies of Mumbai.
 He believed that the social, interactive nature of art could help transform the status quo.

 A deeply introspective strand runs through Altaf’s art, driven by personal experiences of loss, self-discovery and suffering.
 His art stemmed from personal anxieties concerning individual sensibility over collective precept, though the concept of joint efforts and solidarity was of great importance to him.
 Throughout his life, he tried to distance himself from the privileges that came from being born into an affluent family.
 His portrait series etches the introvert and the extrovert, sexuality, alienation and death.

 Altaf never moved away from the canvas.
-His philosophical questions about death and the human condition led to the Hospital series in the mid-1980s, then a lot of his paintings were responses to political upheavals in Mumbai in 1992-93 and the 2002 Gujarat massacres.
-Underlying the Altaf’s images are a sense of unease and concern about the social situation and the communication of which was a major consideration.
+His philosophical questions about death and the human condition led to the Hospital series in the mid-1980s, several of his paintings were also a response to political upheavals in Mumbai in 1992-93 and the 2002 Gujarat massacres.
+Underlying Altaf’s images are a sense of unease and concern about the social situation and the communication of which was a major consideration.

 Altaf passed away in 2005.